asier-gutierrez/bio-eval/docs/snomed_corpus.md

 ## 3. Load SNOMED-CT in Neo4J
 **For Spanish, we need to load English version first and then Spanish, so Section 3.1, and then Section 3.2.**

+Create a virtualenv or conda env and `pip install py2neo monotonic packaging`

 ### 3.1 For English